Traditionally Modern Food

 Instructions

-• Add 2 tbsp of ghee in a pan and let it melt
+• Add 2 tablespoon of ghee in a pan and let it melt

 • Add Millet flour; mix well in a low flame.
 Cook for a minute.
 Transfer the mixture into a bowl